mikooomich/edging/README.md

 This is a serious edging project.

-You can use cmake if you wish to.
+You may use cmake if you wish to.

-You can also
+You may also
 g++ main.cpp bitmap.cpp -o whyareyourunning && ./whyareyourunning
 for simplicity.